 Eating right is not about “controlling” our diet or ourselves.
 It’s about changing our relationship with food so we can make better choices about what we eat without relying on willpower.
 It is thinking about how we feel about food and whether eating something will help us or not.
 It is about setting up the right habits and systems to make that change sustainable.

 One of the things we need to understand is that we need to eat for the right reasons — eat to live, not live to eat.

 When we feel hungry, we often eat without taking a pause.
 How do we know when we are eating for the right reasons.
-According to Adam Gilbert, a health expert, there is something that he calls emotional hunger.
 When you feel hungry, but not for anything specific, then you’re actually hungry.
 When you crave a specific food, then you’re not physically hungry.
 Emotional hunger is never about hunger, but emotions.
 It is never about the food — it’s what the food allows us to avoid.
 We are eating to suppress emotions or eating to suppress ambition.